redis/node-redis/docs/v3-to-v4.md

 ### All the removed events

-There were some events in V3 but removed in V4, here's the list:
+The following events that existed in V3 were removed in V4:

 1. `warning`
 2. `subscribe`